 We found a concise video on how to wrap trees for winter protection here:

 Snow can in fact build up and accumulate on tree branches.
 Ultimately this can weigh them down and cause them to break.
 First, you can try gently pushing the snow off of low-hanging branches, while being careful not to break them.
 If the snow seems to have frozen into ice, try taking a garden hose with warm water and melting the ice down.

 Critters such as rabbits and voles love to chew away at the inner and outer bark of trees, and if are allowed to do this for long enough, may cause permanent damage (i.e your newly planted trees may not survive).
 Protect yourself against these rodents by wrapping your trees with plastic tree guard (in the same manner as you would with tree wrap).
 Once the spring comes around, rodents will have better things to do than to gnaw on the bark of your trees, and it will be safe to remove the plastic tree guard at this point.

-The winter may also present you with ideal opportunities to prune your trees.
+The winter may also present you with ideal opportunities to trim your trees.
 In the absence of foliage, it becomes much easier to spot areas where are your trees require pruning attention.
-Furthermore, given that many disease-causing organisms lay dormant in the winter, pruning your trees where appropriate may help to prevent the spread of disease.
+Furthermore, given that many disease-causing organisms lay dormant in the winter, trimming your trees where appropriate may help to prevent the spread of disease.
 To learn more about pruning, see our article on Simple Pruning Techniques.

 As always, you can give one us a call for more expert advice on caring for your trees during the winter.
 Our family tree service professionals in Arvada, Wheat Ridge, Lakewood and Denver are here to help!
 Be sure to take a look at all the services we provide – tree trimming, stump removal, and tree removal!